 With Treatment

-Rural Health Inc is treatment center located at 318 U. s.
+Rural Health Inc is treatment facility located at 318 U. s.
 Highway 51 North in the 62926 zip code in Dongola, IL that offers medication assisted substance abuse treatment.
 Rural Health Inc provides suboxone prescription, naltrexone administration and buprenorphine maintenance to young adults and adults.
-Some of the treatment approaches used by Rural Health Inc consist of relapse prevention, motivational interviewing and brief intervention.
+Some of the treatment approaches used by Rural Health Inc consist of relapse prevention, brief intervention and motivational interviewing.

 Address: 318 U.S. Highway 51 North, Dongola, IL 62926